Basic info

 The objectives of the action:

-- The first objective will be to study the mechanisms through which macroprudential policies could affect the level of inequality and generate welfare costs.
+1. The first objective was to study the mechanisms through which macroprudential policies could affect the level of inequality and generate welfare costs.

-- The second objective will be to examine the optimal combinations of the macroprudential tools from the social welfare perspective.
+2. The second objective was to examine the optimal combinations of the macroprudential tools from the social welfare perspective.

-- The third objective will be to construct and analyse a new agent-based model that can uncover the redistributive effects of macroprudential policies.
+3. The third objective was to construct and analyse a new agent-based model that can uncover the redistributive effects of macroprudential policies.

-The project will be implemented in five work packages (WPs) and five milestones (Ms).
+The project is implemented in five work packages (WPs) and five milestones (Ms).
 The following strategy has been adopted to achieve the research goals:

-- (WP3) First, the theoretical research on the mechanisms through which different macroprudential instruments affect income and wealth distributions will be conducted.
+1. (WP3) First, the theoretical research on the mechanisms through which different macroprudential instruments affect income and wealth distributions were conducted.

-- (WP4) Second, econometric analyses will be performed to identify the channels through which different macroprudential instruments affect the level of inequality in selected EU countries (the econometric methods address concerns about endogeneity and reverse causality).
+2. (WP4) Second, econometric analyses were performed to identify the channels through which different macroprudential instruments affect the level of inequality in selected EU countries (the econometric methods address concerns about endogeneity and reverse causality).
 These channels were included in the MACROPRU model.

-- (WP5) Third, using the agent-based MACROPRU simulation, the redistributive effects of macroprudential policies in the predefined scenarios will be tested.
+3. (WP5) Third, using the agent-based MACROPRU simulation, the redistributive effects of macroprudential policies in the predefined scenarios were tested.

 The tasks that were crucial in developing the agent-based simulation and for completing the project:

 One of the most important aims of the MSCA fellowship is to ensure the two-way transfer of knowledge between the researcher and the host and to provide highly relevant trainings to the researcher.
 The MSCA fellow has been integrated in the Complexity Economics Group at the INET Oxford.
-Her participation in group meetings will enable her to improve her knowledge and skills.
+Her participation in group meetings enabled her to improve her knowledge and skills.
 The researcher's contribution to the creation of the agent-based macro models and macroprudential policies was also important for the group's research.
-The Fellowship will also be a remarkable opportunity for her to develop excellent international networking opportunities and to improve her career development possibilities.
-The training will be focused on improving the fellow’s research, management and communication skills.
+The Fellowship was also be a remarkable opportunity for her to develop excellent international networking opportunities and to improve her career development possibilities.
+The training was focused on improving the fellow’s research, management and communication skills.
 For more info see the CV in the section About me.

 The exploitation of results

-The results of these actions will be exploited by maintaining the collaboration with the University of Oxford and initiating new, interdisciplinary projects in Poland, thereby starting to build up a complexity community in Poland that will become an important part of the scientific landscape.
+The results of these actions were exploited by maintaining the collaboration with the University of Oxford and initiating new, interdisciplinary projects in Poland, thereby starting to build up a complexity community in Poland that would become an important part of the scientific landscape.

-The details of the algorithms, as well as the results of the simulations, will be deposited in the “CoMSeS, Open ABM, Big Data Hub” (open access).
-This will provide a valuable platform for new research projects to be developed after the completion of the project.
-Researchers will be able to use this information as a foundation to create future work in these areas.
+The details of the algorithms, as well as the results of the simulations, were deposited in the “CoMSeS, Open ABM, Big Data Hub” (open access).
+This provided a valuable platform for new research projects to be developed after the completion of the project.
+Researchers are able to use this information as a foundation to create future work in these areas.

-Any intellectual property arising from the project will be handled by the Oxford Intellectual Property Research Centre, which will advise on the best practices and opportunities for exploitation.
-The applicant will comply with the employment conditions in relation to confidentiality, knowledge and intellectual property rights.
+Any intellectual property arising from the project is handled by the Oxford Intellectual Property Research Centre, which advises on the best practices and opportunities for exploitation.
+The applicant complies with the employment conditions in relation to confidentiality, knowledge and intellectual property rights.

 Dissemination of the results

 The general policy at the University of Oxford is to promote “new economic thinking” and free access to knowledge and groundbreaking scientific research, either by making new techniques available or by assuring open access to all publications.
 Therefore, in order to communicate the research results, the fellow will either publish papers in open access scientific journals or place them on preprint servers (such as arxiv) in order to maximise their availability.
-The simulation results will be available for download on the INET Oxford webpage.
-In order to share the project’s results with the research community, the applicant will present her findings at international conferences, which will increase their public visibility.
-A series of short visits will be undertaken to give seminar talks and to build collaborations with risk and complexity science research groups around the world.
+The simulation results are available for download on the INET Oxford webpage.
+In order to share the project’s results with the research community, the applicant presented her findings at international conferences, which increase their public visibility.
+A series of short visits were undertaken to give seminar talks and to build collaborations with risk and complexity science research groups around the world.
 For more info, see the Blog and About me (CV).

-The fellow will engage the general public using mass and social media.
+The fellow engaged the general public using mass and social media.
 For this purpose, she has developed a strategy based on building a project website “Monetarist in Heels”, which contains links to YouTube videos and posts on Facebook, LinkedIn and ResearchGate.
 The distribution of information about the project was started by advertising it through people who are potentially interested in the subject (on Facebook and LinkedIn).
-While Facebook and YouTube will permit the project activities to be communicated to a younger audience, the use of LinkedIn will draw the attention of the multipliers among professionals and members of the EU financial oversight institutions.
+While Facebook and YouTube permitted the project activities to be communicated to a younger audience, the use of LinkedIn drew the attention of the multipliers among professionals and members of the EU financial oversight institutions.

-The public engagement activities will contribute to creating an awareness of the performed research by informing and inspiring the public, by listening to public views and by collaborating with the public.
-The goals of ‘The University of Oxford Public Engagement with Research Strategic Plan’ will be followed to ensure a highest impact.
+The public engagement activities contributed to creating an awareness of the performed research by informing and inspiring the public, by listening to public views and by collaborating with the public.
+The goals of ‘The University of Oxford Public Engagement with Research Strategic Plan’ were followed to ensure a highest impact.

-The research within the MACROPRU project will make a demonstrable contribution to society and the economy.
-This will include both an academic impact and an economic and societal impact.
-The published research results will enhance the understanding and advanced scientific methods (in particular agent-based modelling), economic theory and its application across and within disciplines.
-In addition, the research will have an impact on society and the economy, and it will also benefit individuals, organisations (central banks and financial oversight institutions) and nations.
-It will show us how we should calibrate macroprudential policies in order to support social policy and thus to create a more equal society.
+The research within the MACROPRU project made a demonstrable contribution to society and the economy.
+This includes both an academic impact and an economic and societal impact.
+The published research results enhanced the understanding and advanced scientific methods (in particular agent-based modelling), economic theory and its application across and within disciplines.
+In addition, the research had an impact on society and the economy, and it also benefits individuals, organisations (central banks and financial oversight institutions) and nations.
+It showed us how we should calibrate macroprudential policies in order to support social policy and thus to create a more equal society.

 Ethics & Research Integrity

-The University of Oxford will conduct the action in compliance with:
+The University of Oxford conducted the action in compliance with:

-In addition, the beneficiary will respect the fundamental principles of research integrity as set out, for instance, in the European Code of Conduct for Research.
+In addition, the beneficiary respected the fundamental principles of research integrity as set out, for instance, in the European Code of Conduct for Research.
 This implies compliance with the following fundamental principles:

-- reliability in ensuring the quality of research, which will be reflected in the design, the methodology, the analysis and the use of resources;
+1. reliability in ensuring the quality of research, which was reflected in the design, the methodology, the analysis and the use of resources;

-- and means that the beneficiary must ensure that the individuals that will conduct the research tasks will follow good research practices and refrain from any of the research integrity violations that are described in this Code.
+5. and means that the beneficiary must ensure that the individuals who conducted the research tasks followed good research practices and refrained from any of the research integrity violations that are described in this Code.

-This does not change the other obligations under the Grant Agreement or obligations under applicable international, EU or national law, all of which will still applied.
+This did not change the other obligations under the Grant Agreement or obligations under applicable international, EU or national law, all of which will still applied.

 The MACROPRU project underwent an ethical review.
 The researcher took part in a number of trainings on ethics and research integrity at the University of Oxford.